Homeschool Sick Days | How to Keep Learning

 2. Communicate with Authorities: If your state requires notification for extended absences, make sure to inform the relevant authorities, such as the school superintendent or local education board.

-3. Flexibility in Curricula: Find the best homeschooling resources that allow for flexibility in pacing.
+3. Flexibility in Curricula: Find the best homeschool curriculum resources that allow for flexibility in pacing.
 Many of them are designed to accommodate various learning speeds and can be adjusted to fit your child’s needs.
 This is particularly helpful for special education services where individualized learning plans are necessary.

 A young girl wearing a mask and working on a laptop, highlighting the concept of continuing education from home despite being sick.